atesgoral/magnetiq/index.md

 Hi!
-I'm Ateş Göral.
-I enjoy writing code and tinkering with graphics and electronics.
-I'm currently working at [Shopify](https://www.shopify.com) on AI stuff.
+I'm <abbr title="IPA: [ɑˈt̪eʃ ɟœɾɑɫ]">Ateş Göral</abbr>.
+I enjoy writing code, tinkering with graphics and electronics, and executing ambitious DIY projects.

+I'm a self-taught programmer with 25+ years of professional and 35+ years of hobbyist experience.
+I'm a telco and web veteran with both breadth and depth, spanning multiple programming languages, disciplines, and technologies.
+I also have a functionless Associate of Science degree in Molecular Biology and Genetics.

+I'm currently working at [Shopify](https://www.shopify.com) on AI stuff ([Sidekick](https://www.shopify.com/magic)).

+Past: [Orium](https://orium.com/) (Myplanet), [Genesys](https://www.genesys.com/) (Alcatel-Lucent, VoiceGenie), PhonoClick, Turk Nokta Net.
+And a whole bunch of odd jobs.

 ## Elsewhere